Learning High-Order Relationships of Brain Regions: Experiments

 \subsection{Further Analysis}

-\paragraph{Hyperedge degree distribution} We plot the hyperedge degree distribution in Fig.\ref{fig:degree_dist}.
+In this subsection, we analyze the results of our model.
+We mainly use the ABCD dataset in the analysis since it is much larger than the ABIDE dataset. \paragraph{Hyperedge Degree Distribution} We plot the hyperedge degree distribution in Figure \ref{fig:degree_dist}.
 We find there are two distinct clusters in the figure.
 The first cluster is hyperedges with degree $\leq 5$. $1$-degree and $2$-degree hyperedges are special cases of our method: $1$-degree hyperedges are individual nodes, which imply the contribution of individual regions to the cognition. $2$-degree hyperedges reveal the importance of traditional pairwise connectivity.
 The other cluster concentrates around degree $25$, which implies the importance of relationships of multiple regions.

-\paragraph{Hyperedges with higher degree are more significant} CPM conducts a significance test on pairwise edges and hyperedges internally based on a linear regression model, and thus we can obtain a P-value for each hyperedge from the significance test.
+\paragraph{Hyperedges with Higher Degree are More Significant} Since CPM conducts a significance test (details can be found in Appendix~\ref{sec:app_cpm}) on pairwise edges and hyperedges internally based on a linear regression model, we can obtain a P-value for each hyperedge from the significance test.
 We define the significance of a hyperedge as $1-P_v \in [0, 1]$ where $P_v$ is the P-value of that hyperedge.

-The relationship between hyperedge degree and its significance is shown in Fig~\ref{fig:degree_sig}.
+The relationship between hyperedge degree and its significance is shown in Figure ~\ref{fig:degree_sig}.
 In this figure, we find a strong positive correlation between a hyperedge's degree and its significance, which indicates that interactions of multiple brain regions play more important roles in cognition than pairwise or individual ones.
 It is also worth mentioning that there is a turning point around degree $5$, which corresponds to the valley around $5$ in Figure \ref{fig:degree_dist}.

-\paragraph{Comparison with pairwise edges} To compare the significance in cognition between pairwise edges and learned hyperedges, we plot the number of remaining edges under different thresholds in Figure \ref{fig:cmp_sig_pair}.
+\paragraph{High-order relationships are Better than Pairwise Ones} To compare the significance in cognition between pairwise edges and learned hyperedges, we plot the number of remaining edges under different thresholds in Figure \ref{fig:cmp_sig_pair}.
 We find out that the learned hyperedges are much more significant than pairwise ones.
 Also note that even if we set the threshold to an extremely strict value ($1\times 10^{-8}$), there are still $60\%$ hyperedges considered significant.
 This evidence shows that our high-order relationships are much more significant than the traditional pairwise connectivity, which implies relationships involving multiple brain regions could be much more essential in cognition.